Hurricane Season Insurance Checklist for Louisiana

 - Check your policy's effective and expiration dates

-- Confirm your dwelling coverage amount reflects what it would actually cost to rebuild your home today (not what you paid for it)
+- Confirm your dwelling coverage amount reflects what it would actually cost to rebuild your home today (not what you paid for it).
+If you're not sure how much coverage you need, our guide on how to choose homeowners insurance in Louisiana walks through it.

 - Review your deductible.
 Many Louisiana policies have a separate hurricane/wind deductible (often 2–5% of the dwelling coverage)